CMS (Church Missionary Society)

 - Equipping Christian leaders for church and society

 St Matthew's Anglican Church currently partners with CMS in supporting Rob and Arabelle Horne in Europe.
 Rob and Arabelle are currently on home assignment.
 But will be returning to Europe, to a new location (TBA), in the new year.

 SIM (Serving in Mission)

 SIM is a dynamic team of men and women from all over the world, committed to making Christ known.
 With approximately 1600 missionaries working in over 60 countries throughout Africa, Asia and South America.
 SIM is as diverse as the people they serve.
-St Matthew's Anglican Church currently partners with SIM in supporting Pete & Kathryn McCarthy in Burkina Faso, West Africa.
-Pete and Kathryn are currently on home assignment but will be returning to Burkina in the new year, after the birth of their second child.
+St Matthew's Anglican Church currently partners with SIM in supporting Pete & Kathryn working in a Bible teaching ministry in West Africa.

 AFES (Australian Fellowship of Evangelical Students)

 Universities in Australia are full of students who are poised to make life-changing decisions about what they believe and where they are heading.
 AFES works in this God-given window of opportunity to reach students for Christ.
 AFES employs staff to help and encourage students in their Christian growth and witness, and has student groups on campuses in every state and territory in Australia.
 Groups hold a variety of activities, such as regular public Bible talks, smaller Bible studies, prayer groups, mid-year conferences and outreach events.
 AFES provides materials to students for evangelism and Bible study, and releases various publications such as Salt Magazine and the email prayer resource.